 The workshops aim to create a more informal framework for an innovative exchange of views, exchange experiences, present ideas, promote the research community and identify open problems and/or directions for future research.
 At the same time, they also provide a good opportunity for researchers and junior researchers to present their work and receive feedback from an interested community in an interactive and constructive atmosphere.
 Proposals are particularly appreciated on new topics related to the main topics of the conference, but may also include other (new) topics that may be of interest to the hypertext community.
 There are no limits to creativity.

-Acceptance of workshop proposals will be based on the experience and background of the workshop organizers, and on the relevance of the subject matter with regard to the topics addressed in the main conference.
+Acceptance of workshop proposals will be based on the experience and background of the organisers in the topic, and on the relevance of the subject matter with regard to the topics addressed in the main conference.
 We welcome proposals for different types of workshops, from working groups on a specific topic to more traditional conference-like workshops.
 We generally prefer “interactive” workshops, which ensure a richer active interaction between the participants and offer plenty of space for controversial and stimulating discussions.
 Potential proposers are invited to discuss their ideas with the workshop chair before working out a detailed proposal.

 - Title of the workshop and suggested acronym

 - Description of the workshop (topics and goals)

 - Relevance of the workshop to the Hypertext communities

 - Workshop organisers’ bios (1-2 paragraphs per organiser)

 - Motivation (why the topic is of interest to the conference audience)